 - Ethnography - An early design state qualitative research method where users are observed in their real life environment - at home, work or school.
 This enables designers to get a deeper understanding of the problem they are trying to solve through design by immersing themselves into the mind of product users.

 MBLM conducted an ethnographic research study for Apple in 2015 to find out how Apple Watch impacts people's lives.
-By observing people use the device in their daily lives, they concluded that Apply Watch had the ability to create an intimate relationship with its users, they checked their phones less often and walked more by receiving notifications on their watches.
+By observing people use the device in their daily lives, they concluded that Apple Watch had the ability to create an intimate relationship with its users, they checked their phones less often and walked more by receiving notifications on their watches.
 There were also a lot of usability issues and bugs reported, most of which were resolved by Apple before it went to market.

 With all the data gathered and analyzed, you would be able to realize not just the problems users are facing but ones that a majority of them do not know exist.
 Upon creating a solution to those problems, you don't sell the product, you sell the problem.